 Beware of deceitful Facebook users who are posting pictures of sick, starving, dead and injured children, adults or animals on Facebook, to trick other Facebook users into commenting on them by typing "Amen," in order to make them popular.
-This type of activity is another Like-Farming scam, and the photos in them are being used without the owners' consent.
+This type of activity is another Like-Farming scam, and the photos or videos in them are being used without the owners' consent.
 The heartless and deceitful people who are tricking Facebook users into typing "Amen" are only taking advantage of caring Facebook users, who think they are helping out, by playing with their consciences.
 The scam may also ask Facebook users to compliment a child, an adult or an animal, or type "Amen" to be grateful for something.

 Scammers use the posts to gather up potential victims.
-Once they have enought Facebook users, they will start sending them spam (unsolicited messages) with links that will take potential victims to phishing websites that will steal their information, or malicious links that will take them to dangerous websites that will infect their computers with Spyware or Trojan horse.
+Once they have enough Facebook users, they will start sending them spam (unsolicited messages) with links that will take potential victims to phishing websites that will steal their information, or malicious links that will take them to dangerous websites that will infect their computers with Spyware or Trojan horse.
 The scammers may also send fraudulent messages claiming that their potential victims are so-called lottery winners and they need to send money in order to claim their prizes.

 The messages below are just some of the few examples used by deceitful Facebook users to trick other Facebook users into commenting on their fake posts: